The Basics of Buoyancy

 3) Cylinder Pressure

 Although air doesn’t weigh much, it does have weight.
 In our scuba cylinders, we have so much compressed gas that the pressure does make a difference to our buoyancy.
 When we breathe from the tank, we take some of the air out, therefore each breathe is making it a little lighter.
 This doesn’t really affect steel tanks, because they are so heavy, however, a full aluminium tank start a dive being negatively buoyant, and when it’s gas pressure has reduced to 50 bar, it is very positively buoyant.
 Divers need to take this into account when weighing themselves otherwise they will find themselves floating upwards at the end of the dive.

 Humans are naturally positively buoyant, as is most of the scuba equipment we use.
 Because of this, we need to use weights to help us descend, and stay comfortably underwater.
 Some people find they can start a dive with no weights but will need them later on as their cylinder gets lighter.

 5) Exposure suits, and the rest of the equipment

 All exposure suits are positively buoyant.
 Wetsuits are made of neoprene, which has thousands of tiny air bubbles sealed within the material, and drysuits work by trapping a layer of air between the diver and the suit.
 The more material the suit has (thickness/length) the more buoyant it will be.

-Every piece of equipment we carry effects our buoyancy.
+Every piece of equipment we carry affects our buoyancy.
 BCDs are usually positively buoyant, even with no air inside them.
 But regulators, fins, torches etc. are negatively buoyant.
 This is why a diver should conduct a buoyancy check every time they change their equipment.

 6) Body type